Read our Infosheets to learn more about your rights and obligations

 What is a body search?

-Following arrest, a person may be subject to more than one search.
+After being arrested, a person may be searched again.
 The search can be more or less intrusive depending on the circumstances and the nature of the charges.
-In all cases, however, the search must be carried out in a reasonable and non-abusive manner, and as non-invasively as possible.
-For example, in order to respect these criteria, a female police officer would be allowed to search a teenage girl but not a teenage boy, and vice versa.
+However, the search must always be carried out in a reasonable and respectful manner, with the least possible invasion of privacy.

 Can the police search whomever they want, whenever they want?

-No. The police aren’t allowed to search people whenever they feel like it!
-Canadian citizens are protected against "unreasonable search" under the Canadian Charter of Rights and Freedoms.
+No. The police aren’t allowed to search people whenever they want.
+Canadian citizens are protected against "unreasonable search" by the Canadian Charter of Rights and Freedoms, a law that protects human rights.

 Do the police have to inform Patrick of his rights before searching him?